|pdsoros.org||Seniors/Graduate Students||Oct. 29, 2020|

 The purpose of the Paul and Daisy Soros Fellowships for New Americans is to provide opportunities for continuing generations of able and accomplished New Americans to achieve leadership in their chosen fields.
 The Program is established in recognition of the contributions New Americans have made to American life and in gratitude for the opportunities the United States has afforded the donors and their family.

-To be eligible for the 2020 Fellowship, you must meet the following requirements as of the Nov 1, 2019 application deadline:
+To be eligible for the 2021 Fellowship, you must meet the following requirements as of the above application deadline:

 1. NEW AMERICAN STATUS

 The Paul & Daisy Soros Fellowships for New Americans is a fellowship program intended for United States immigrants and children of immigrants.
 To be eligible, an applicant’s birth parents must have both been born outside of the U.S. as non-U.S. citizens, and both parents must not have been eligible for U.S. citizenship at the time of their births.
 In addition, one of the following must be true of the applicant as of the above application deadline:

 - Born in the U.S.: You are a U.S. citizen by birth and both of your parents were born abroad as non-U.S. citizens.

 - Naturalized Citizen: You have been naturalized as a U.S. citizen either on your own or as a minor child under the application of one of your parents.

 - Green Card: You are in possession of a valid green card.